On the River FAQ

 What if I fall out of my boat?

-We have trained volunteers Safety Boaters on the water who can help you get back into your boat or back to the dock.
+We have trained volunteer Safety Boaters on the water who can help you get back into your boat or back to the dock.
 Everyone wears a life vest, and they will keep you afloat, so as long as you follow the instructions of the boathouse crew and have your lifevest on and buckled you will stay afloat.

 Are there lockers for me to store my belongings?